CharaChorder/docs/docs/CharaChorder_Lite.rst

 You can check your device’s current firmware by following the steps
 below:

-1. On a chromium based browser, such as Chrome or Edge, go to the CharaChorder `CharaChorder Device Manager <https://charachorder.io>`__
+1. On a chromium based browser, such as Chrome or Edge, go to the CharaChorder `CharaChorder Device Manager <https://charachorder.io>`__ (Linux users see :ref:`this link<serialportaccess>` for more information about configuring serial port access.)

 .. image:: /assets/images/ManagerFirstTimeConnect.png
   :width: 1200